vmleon/mysql-dataintegrator-datascience-workshop/lab2/README.md

-# Lab 2: Create MySQL Database System
+# Create MySQL Database System

 ![MySQL Database System](images/mds_banner.png)

+## Introduction

 **MySQL Database System** is a fully-managed Oracle Cloud Infrastructure service, developed, managed, and supported by the MySQL team in Oracle.

-## Introduction
-### Objectives

 ## STEP 1: Create an instance of MySQL in the cloud